aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 Creating a ``serving_input_fn``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``serving_input_fn`` is used to define the shapes and types of the inputs the model accepts when the model is exported for Tensorflow Serving.
-It is optional, but is required to create the SavedModel bundle needed to deploying the trained model to a SageMaker endpoint.
+This function is optional if you only want to train a model, but it is required if you want to create a SavedModel bundle that can be deployed to a SageMaker endpoint.

 ``serving_input_fn`` is called at the end of model training and is **not** called during inference.
 (If you'd like to preprocess inference data, please see **Overriding input preprocessing with an input_fn**).

 The basic skeleton for the ``serving_input_fn`` looks like this: